tolauwae/phd-thesis/src/foundations/foundations.typ

 This lack of interest, has resulted in quite a sparse collection of existing semantics, which focus on very different aspects, and are defined in very different ways.
 To this day, there is no clear consensus on what constitutes correctness for debuggers, or even, which are the essential aspects for a tool to fall under the broad category of debuggers.

-Whether or not such a consensus is possible, is an interesting question in itself.
+Whether or not such a consensus is possible is an interesting question in itself.
 This is not the focus of this dissertation, but we are interested in what constitutes correctness for the operations of manual debuggers.
 We believe that the soundness and completeness criteria we define in this chapter are a good starting point for defining correctness for such debuggers.